Last Updated: May 27, 2013

 Latest update: November, 2014

 Delhi is the capital of the Republic of India and also a state for administrative purposes.
 It is one of the largest metropolises in the country.
 Delhi shares its borders with the states of Uttar Pradesh and Haryana.
 It is the centre of international politics, trade, culture and literature in India.

-With an economic growth rate of 9 per cent in 2012–13, Delhi is one of the fastest growing states of the country.
+With an economic growth rate of 9.3 per cent in 2013-14, Delhi is one of the fastest growing states of the country.
 The state government expects to register growth of 11 per cent to 11.5 per cent by the end of 2017.
 At current prices, the Gross State Domestic Product (GSDP) of Delhi was US$ 67.1 billion in 2013-14.

 The Government of Delhi has been committed towards creating a progressive business environment.
-The state has set up a single window approval mechanism to facilitate entrepreneurs in obtaining clearance from various departments/agencies for the establishment of industrial enterprises in the National Capital Territory (NCT) of Delhi.
-The new Industrial Policy 2010–21 aims to provide a conducive environment for knowledge-based and hi-tech IT/ITeS industries in Delhi.
+The new Industrial Policy 2010-21 aims to provide a conducive environment for knowledge-based and hi-tech IT/ITeS industries in Delhi.
 Towards this end, two special economic zones (SEZs) have been created in the NCT of Delhi.
 Furthermore, policies have been made towards the development of the IT and transportation sectors.